joseimedio/Airbnb-in-Madrid/README.md

 ## Results and Conclusions

 #### Where do people tend to give a higher location rating?
-We can see the preferred area by Airbnb users could be modeled as a circle with a radius of about 1.5km, with its center placed slightly Northeast from Puerta del Sol.
+We can see the preferred areas by Airbnb users include most of the Centro district (only excluding the west end) and the west half of the Salamanca neighborhood (https://misstourist.com/wp-content/uploads/2022/01/Map-of-best-places-to-stay-in-Madrid-660x440@2x.jpg).
 #### Where are there more options to choose from?
 Here it's very clear that the surroundings of Puerta del Sol have the highest amount of accommodations.
 #### Are the best areas too expensive?
-The areas mentioned in the previous two questions are not the most expensive.
+The most expensive areas are not among the ones mentioned in the previous two questions.
+The prices at the preferred areas are intermediate or high-intermediate.

+As a final conclusion, it seems that Puerta del Sol and its surroundings are the best areas to stay in Madrid for the general public.
+It's one of the preferred areas, it offers a great variety of options and it's not one of the most expensive areas.